 The term coherence, derived from Latin, roughly means “connected".
 The term refers to specific properties of electromagnetic waves in physics.
 These waves have a fixed phase relationship between two wave trains.
 If this phase relationship remains constant, it is possible to generate a stable interference pattern.

 With coherent light, a further distinction is made between temporal and spatial characteristics.
-Both characteristics can be well illustrated by using a small thought pattern.
+Both characteristics can be well illustrated with a small thought pattern.

-If you were to stand next to an electromagnetic wave that consisted of several wave trains and let it pass by, the phase relationships of two wave trains would not change.
+If you were to stand next to an electromagnetic wave consisting of several wave trains and let it pass by, the phase relationships of two wave trains would not change.
 They remain unchanged in the propagation direction of the wave.

-If there were a frame of reference for light and you were able to place yourself in it (and connect the frame of reference with the electromagnetic wave) and then you looked perpendicular to the wave, you would discover that the phase shifts between two waves do not change.
+If there were a frame of reference for light and you were to place yourself in it (and connect the frame of reference with the electromagnetic wave) and look perpendicular to the wave, you would discover that the phase shifts between two waves do not change.

 The difference to incoherent light

-An ordinary light source, e.g. a ceiling light, emits light that is made up of many individual wave trains.
+An ordinary light source, e.g. a ceiling light, emits light that is composed of many individual wave trains.
 For all natural light sources, the emitted wave trains are not coherent.
-The reason for this lies in the actual source of the light being emitted: the atoms.
+The reason for this lies in the actual light sources: The atoms.
 If a single wave train is emitted in a light emission process, this takes around 0.0000000001 seconds.
 From this, the theoretical length of this wave train can be calculated: 3 meters.
-Now if we go back to the atomic level and look at an atom that emits a wave train.
-If we then stand next to the path that the light travels and look at the first wave train passing us.
-At some point (this period of time is not defined) the atom emits the next wave train.
+Now we go back to the atomic level and look at an atom that emits a wave train.
+We stand next to the path that the light travels and look at the first wave train passing us.
+At some point - this period of time is not defined - the atom emits the next wave train.
 This wave train also has “mountains” and “valleys”, which are in a well-established but completely arbitrary phase relationship with the first wave train.
-This also applies to all other emitted wave trains.
-It is for this reason that there is no fixed phase relationship between any of the individual wave trains emitted by an atom - it changes from wave train to wave train.
-In addition to this: ordinary light sources emit light with different wavelengths.
+The same applies to all other emitted wave trains.
+For this reason, there is no fixed phase relationship between the individual wave trains emitted by an atom - it changes from wave train to wave train.
+In addition: ordinary light sources emit light with different wavelengths.
 For wave trains with different wavelengths, the phase difference changes naturally.
-And: Ordinary light does not radiate in a parallel, but in a multitude of different directions.
+And: Ordinary light does not radiate in a parallel, but in different directions.